 Diversified Portfolios Investment Philosophy

 Diversified Portfolios has a number of core beliefs upon which it bases its investment approach.
 It believes that the most important decision to be made is how to allocate your assets among cash, bonds, stocks, real estate and any other primary securities.
-Additionally, the firm thinks that diversification among asset classes is the best method for limiting risk and increasing returns.
+Additionally, as its name suggests, the firm thinks that diversification among asset classes is the best method for limiting risk and increasing returns.

-Cranbrook Wealth Management, LLC is a five-person firm that’s been doing business in Michigan since 2004.
-It has just over $672 million in assets under management (AUM), and it serves roughly 240 clients.
-This client base consists of individuals, high-net-worth individuals, pension plans and charitable organizations.
+Cranbrook Wealth Management has been doing business in Michigan since 2004.
+The client base consists of non-high-net-worth individuals, high-net-worth individuals, pension plans and charitable organizations.

 Cranbrook Wealth Management Background

-Cranbrook Wealth Management was established in Troy, Michigan in 2004 and later moved to Bloomfield Hills.
+Cranbrook Wealth Management was established in Troy, Michigan in 2004, but it later moved to Bloomfield Hills.
 Its principal owner is Richard Balamucki, who founded the firm and serves as its president to this day.
-Balamucki is one of the firm’s four advisors, who collectively hold two certified financial planner (CFP) and one chartered financial consultant (ChFC) certifications.

 Cranbrook works to tailor its investment strategy to each client by having them complete a “Risk Tolerance Assessment” at the start of the relationship.
 This allows the firm to learn about not only your risk tolerance, but also your financial needs, investment objectives, time horizon and any other factors that are relevant to your specific financial situation.
 The firm takes these factors into account and uses them to create an asset allocation that’s best equipped to produce success over the long term.